 These relatively compact yet still good sounding speakers were possible because of one crucial technology, DSP, or digital signal processing.

 Before DSP reached maturity, most audio circuits were analog.
-Circuits, build from primitive components like resistors, capacitors, and inductors, processed signals in the form of continuous waves.
+Circuits, built from primitive components like resistors, capacitors, and inductors, processed signals in the form of continuous waves.
 Designing these systems was quite time-consuming and expensive.
 On top of that, all these individual components added up to a bulky package.

 Around the time those high-end iPod speakers were being developed, DSP had reached a point where it was viable for audiophile applications.
 DSP involves processing audio signals in the form of ones and zeros on computer chips.
 This means faster development time and smaller end products.